adamghill/django-unicorn/docs/source/index.md

 - [Livewire](https://laravel-livewire.com/), a full-stack framework for the PHP web framework, Laravel.
 - [LiveView](https://github.com/phoenixframework/phoenix_live_view), a library for the Elixir web framework, Phoenix, that uses websockets.
 - [StimulusReflex](https://docs.stimulusreflex.com), a library for the Ruby web framework, Ruby on Rails, that uses websockets.
 - [Hotwire](https://hotwire.dev), "is an alternative approach to building modern web applications without using much JavaScript by sending HTML instead of JSON over the wire".
-Uses AJAX, but can also use websockets.
+Uses AJAX, but can optionally use websockets.

 ### Full-stack framework Python packages